1bintangnaufal/upgrade/README.md

 This project used to have a dark mode and it's toggle but I scrapped it temporarily because of Bootstrap complications.
 I'm gonna need time with that because I have to catch up with the mandatory task first.
 Here's the last updated project link that still has dark mode (Pure CSS) https://day-9-task.netlify.app/

 ### Background Pattern
-Same reason and link as before
+Same reason and link as before.

 ### My Own Custom Color Palette
-Same reason and link as before
+Same reason and link as before.

 ### Testimonials Page with HOF, OOP, AJAX (Javascript)
-No longer necessary for the on going tasks, same link as before
+No longer necessary for the on going tasks, same link as before.

 <hr>

 ## Upcoming Features

 ### Login and Register
 According to task 15 and 16.....
-To be revealed more in the next push
+To be revealed more in the next push.

 <hr>